tldr-pages/tldr/pages/common/adb-shell.md

 `adb shell input keyevent {{keycode}}`

-- Clear the data from an emulator/device's application:
+- Clear the data of an application on an emulator or device:

 `adb shell pm clear {{package}}`